shz9/magenpy/README.md

 # gwas-simulator
-A module for efficiently loading and simulating GWAS data
+A module for efficiently loading and manipulating GWAS data

-By: Shadi Zabad and Matias Calderini
+By: Shadi Zabad